fgasparro/EdgeDS-Docs/docs/Edge_Docker_Inst.rst

 Logging In
 ----------

-First, install the Azure CLI tools using the instructions on the Microsoft web site shown above.
-Next, log in to the Container Registry using the following command:
+Log in to the Container Registry using the following command:

 ::

-  az acr login --name edgedev --username <username> --password <password>
+  docker login --username <username> --password <password> edgedev.azurecr.io

-The account provided to you is a read-only account that allows access to the Docker registry that stores the Edge Data Server Docker images.
-After the command is run, you are authenticated to use the ``docker pull`` command to pull the desired image to your local Docker installation.
-Because the Azure CLI takes over the login function, a ``docker login`` command is not required.

 Pulling the Image
 -----------------